nmcguinness/L8-3DGD-Module-Content/Notes/puzzle_architecture.md

 ---

-## 9. Pre-Production Design Thinking
+## 9. The Stage 1 Design Document

-There is no formal design document submission for this ICA.
-What is required is that you can articulate your planned puzzle structure clearly — to yourself first, and to anyone reviewing your work second.
-The tools in this section are not submission deliverables.
-They are thinking instruments.
-Work through each one before you open the engine.
-If you cannot answer the questions below, you are not ready to build.

-### The State Graph
+The Stage 1 submission requires you to describe your planned puzzle structure in sufficient detail that a peer could implement it without asking you questions.
+These notes define what a complete puzzle structure document must contain.
+Submit nothing less.

+### Required Content

-Draw a directed graph showing every state, every transition, and every gate condition.
+**State graph diagram.** A directed graph showing every state, every transition, and every gate condition.
 Nodes are named states.
 Edges are labeled with the verb and condition that fires the transition.
-The graph must have exactly one initial node and exactly one terminal node.
-A pencil sketch is sufficient — it does not need to be digital.
-What matters is that you can draw it completely from memory.
-If you cannot, you do not yet fully understand your own puzzle.
+The graph has exactly one initial node and exactly one terminal node.
+This can be hand-drawn and photographed, diagrammed digitally (Miro, draw.io, Figma), or produced as a Mermaid flowchart in your Quarto document.

-### The Causal Chain

-Write one sentence per step of the solution sequence from the player's perspective: "The player examines X, which tells them Y, which allows them to do Z to element W." If any sentence requires more than one clause to express the connection, the link is too complex or the causal logic is unclear.
-If any step in your state graph does not appear in the prose chain, you have a state transition with no causal motivation.
+**Causal chain prose.** One sentence per step of the causal chain, written as a player-perspective sequence: "The player examines X, which tells them Y, which allows them to do Z to element W." Every step in the state graph must appear in the prose chain.

-### Element and Gate Inventory

-For each puzzle element, be able to state: what it is, what its initial and solved states look like visually, what gate condition must be satisfied before it can be solved, and what transition solving it enables.
-For each gate, be able to state what feedback the player receives on the false branch — the response when they attempt the interaction before the gate condition is met.
+**Element descriptions.** For each puzzle element: what is it, what is its initial state, what is its solved state, what gate condition must be satisfied before it can be solved, and what transition does solving it enable.

-### Clue Placement Logic

-For each clue prop, be able to state where it is placed relative to the element it informs, and what ensures the player encounters it before attempting that element.
-"They'll probably find it" is not an answer.
-The spatial relationship must enforce the discovery sequence.
+**Clue prop placement rationale.** For each clue prop: where is it placed relative to the element it informs, and what spatial strategy ensures the player discovers it before attempting the element.

-### Dead-End Audit

-List every way the player could become stuck without being able to progress.
-For each stuck state, confirm that it is structurally impossible — and be able to explain why.
-Any stuck state you cannot resolve through design is a dead end that will be visible to every first-time player.
+**Dead-end audit.** A list of every way the player could get stuck, and for each stuck state, confirmation that it is structurally impossible (and why).

-### The Win Moment

-Be able to describe exactly what happens in the three seconds following the final element's solve: what fires first, what follows, what the room looks, sounds, and feels like in its resolved state.
-If your answer is "the exit unlocks," your win moment is not yet designed.
+**Win moment description.** What feedback fires when the terminal state is reached — camera sequence, lighting change, audio response, exit change.

-> You should be able to trace the causal chain from initial state to terminal state verbally, name the gate condition at each step, and describe the win moment.
-These are the questions any review conversation will cover.
-The thinking tools above are the preparation for that conversation, not a document to produce.
+A Stage 1 submission that contains a thematic concept without a state graph, or a clue list without explicit gate conditions, is incomplete.
+The interview at Stage 1 will ask you to trace the causal chain from initial state to terminal state and to identify the gate condition at each step.

 ---

 ## 10. Production Checklist

-Use this checklist to confirm your puzzle design is structurally complete before you begin building.
-Every row in the design section must be answerable before you open the engine.
-Rows marked with a build-phase note should be confirmed during and after implementation.
+Use this checklist to confirm your puzzle design is structurally complete before building.
+Every row must be checked before Stage 1 submission.
+Rows marked with a build-phase note should be confirmed again during implementation.

 | Checklist Item | Confirmed |
 | :-- | :--: |